 Credit risk is the risk of loss associated with counterparty's inability to fulfill its payment obligations.
-As at November 30, 2017, the Company had \$106,928 (2016 - \$12,480) receivable from government authorities in Canada.
+As at May 31, 2018, the Company had 161,631 (November 30, 2017 - 106,928) receivable from government authorities in Canada and an arm's length vendor party.
 The Company believes it has no significant credit risk.